 André Perez is a Puerto Rican and trans educator, filmmaker, social impact producer, and community organizer with over 15 years of experience using storytelling for social change.

-He's currently producing two feature-length films, A Run for More, a documentary about a Latina fighting to become the first openly transgender elected official in Texas, and Desire Lines, a film exploring historical and contemporary experiences of trans masculine people in gay sexual culture.
+He has produced multiple feature-length films including American in Transition, A Run for More, a documentary about a Latina fighting to become the first openly transgender elected official in Texas, and Desire Lines, a film exploring historical and contemporary experiences of trans masculine people in gay sexual culture.

 "As a photographer, my goal is for my photos to transport both the subject and the viewer to a bold, colorful and exciting world.
 With photography you can create a whole fantasy around yourself.
 When designing a set for a picture, I try to create an entirely new reality in collaboration with the subject, one that both reflects and highlights the person's identity." - Daniel